laylabahey-dotcom/M.I.A-Phase-1-Electrical-Training/T3: Python CLI/README.md

 I found a solution in a community blog, where importing a library called OS and specifying that the text file should always be saved with the script file made it easier for anyone using the code to have same results as I did.
 4) Making sure that the progress is not overwritten each time I used wrong identifiers in the file functions "a" instead of "w" or "r" until I gathered what was the problem and fixed that.
+5) Renumbering entire text file after removing task.
+First was to partition or split the task description from the number and ')'.
+Then the renumbering itself was easy enough through a for loop.
+I found the function on stackoverflow.